mittei/blog_yaptopia/content/posts/the-sirens-of-titan.md

 Real life references I found while reading Vonnegut's wikipedia:
 - At the end of the story, Constant asks Salo to take him to Indianapolis and he dies there.
 Vonnegut was also born and raised there.
-- Her first wife, Jane, graduated Phi Beta Kappa.
+- His first wife, Jane, graduated Phi Beta Kappa.
 Constant also wore a Phi Beta Kappa key in the final scene.
 - Vonnegut was living in Barnstable when he wrote this book.
 Constant landed near a church in this town after departing from Mercury.